What to Do When Your Car Insurance Company Leaves Your State

 Why Insurance Companies Pull Out of State Markets

 When an insurance company exits your state entirely, it's rarely a snap decision.
 It almost always comes down to one thing: the math no longer works.
-Here are the primary reasons insurers walk away from state markets — and why it's happening at an accelerating pace in 2025–2026.
+Here are the primary reasons insurers walk away from state markets — and what's changed heading into 2026.

 Catastrophic Losses Are Breaking the Model

 Climate-driven disasters are fundamentally changing the risk calculus for insurers.
-Wildfires, hurricanes, and severe storms caused $162 billion in global insured losses in the first half of 2025 alone — a figure that's 40% higher than the same period in 2024.
-California's January 2025 Los Angeles wildfires triggered over $40 billion in losses and left the state's FAIR Plan needing a $1 billion bailout.
-Florida and Louisiana have seen dozens of insurers collapse or withdraw entirely due to catastrophic hurricane exposure.
-As long as climate-related disasters intensify, this trend won't reverse.
+Wildfires, hurricanes, and severe storms have driven insured losses to record levels in recent years.
+California's January 2025 Los Angeles wildfires alone triggered over $40 billion in insured losses, and the state's FAIR Plan enrollment has surged to approximately 684,000+ policies — up roughly 152% since 2022.
+As long as climate-related disasters intensify, this trend won't reverse on its own.
+Learn more about how severe weather is pushing car insurance rates higher across the country.

 Regulatory Rate Suppression